Like us on facebook

 Stretching the Feet

 Stretching the muscles in the foot is an important part in any physical activity.
 Feet that are tight can lead to less flexibility and make you more prone to injury.
 One of the most common forms of foot pain, plantar fasciitis, can be stretched out to help ease the pain.
 Stretching can not only ease pain from plantar fasciitis but also prevent it as well.
-However, it is important to see a podiatrist first to determine if stretching is right for you.
+However, it is important to see a podiatrist first if stretching is right for you.
 Podiatrists can also recommend other ways to stretch your feet.
 Once you know whether stretching is right for you, here are some excellent stretches you can do.

 • Using a foam roller or any cylindrical object (a water bottle or soda can will do), roll the object under your foot back and forth.
 You should also exert pressure on the object.
 Be sure to do this to both feet for a minute.
 Do this exercise three times each.

-• Similar to the previous exercise, take a ball, such as a tennis ball, and roll it under your foot while seated and exert pressure on it.
+• Similar to the previous one, take a ball, such as a tennis ball, and roll it under your foot while seated and exert pressure on it.

 • Grab a resistance band or towel and take a seat.
 If you are using a towel, fold it length wise.
 Next put either one between the ball of your foot and heel and pull with both hands on each side towards you.
 Hold this for 15 seconds and then switch feet.
 Do this three times for each foot.